k0yo/flint/docs.md

 command COMMAND_NAME [ARGUMENTS ... ] :
     DO_SOMETHING
 ```
 `command` defines a new temporary command in the scope it is run in.
-Temporary commands are similar to functions in other languages.
+Temporary commands are also called functions in other languages.
 They can be called the same way system commands are called (`new-command [ARGUMENT ... ]`)

 **6.4. `compare` Statements**
 ```